mascor/erpnext_fattura_elettronica/README.md

 - Complete test before the end of October (2018)

 Future implementation:
-This is the first step, an evolution of this process will be the capability to:
+An evolution of this process will be the capability to:
 - apply Digital Signature using smart card reader;
 - automatically send to SDI web service;